How does the mortgage application process work?

 This certifies their readiness to lend and outlines the terms and circumstances of the mortgage requested.
 A copy will be emailed to you and your mortgage advisor, as well as one directly to your acting solicitor.

-Once the offer is given, the lender confirms in writing that they are willing to supply the mortgage.
+Once the offer is given, the lender will confirm in writing that they are willing to supply the mortgage.
 This is subject to the solicitor’s confirmation that all legal concerns are suitable.
-An offer will normally last between three to six months.
-Although, it may take longer on occasion, such as when a new construction product is chosen.
+An offer will normally last between 3 to 6 months although it may take longer on occasion, such as when a new construction product is chosen.

 Step 7: Make an offer / pre-completion

-Now that your mortgage has been officially approved, your advisor will examine your potential insurance needs.
-They can then make any suggestions and arrangements on your behalf.
+Now that your mortgage has been officially approved and if you wish to accept the offer, your advisor will examine your potential insurance needs.
+They can then make suggestions and arrangements on your behalf.
 Some types of insurance to consider at this stage are:

-- Income protection insurance is meant to pay you a certain sum on a monthly basis if you are unable to work.
-Or in some cases, in the event of redundancy.
+Income protection insurance is meant to pay you a certain sum on a monthly basis if you are unable to work, or in some cases in the event of redundancy.
+These policies are designed to cover essential living costs, like your monthly mortgage payments.

 Step 8: Finish